ericrasmussen/chromaticleaves/posts/compiled-heist.markdown

 It's a lot to take in, but follow through step by step to see that everything lines up.

-To summarize what we've done so far: we now have a way to take a runtime list of tutorials and create splices from each (that correspond to the nodes in our template).
+Now we have a way to process a runtime computation returning a list of tutorials, create individual tutorial splices for each tutorial, and return it as a single compiled splice.
+This is a very important point that gets to the core of compiled Heist: we can reuse splices however we want as long as we compile them down to a single splice this way.

-Next, we'll need to bind this list of splices to the outer node in our template, "allTutorials".
-We can do that by passing the runtime to our renderTutorials function, and creating splices from the result:
+We can then create top level splices that will map the outer `<allTutorials>` node to this compiled splice:

 ```haskell
 allTutorialSplices :: Monad n => Splices (C.Splice n)